salimchemes/open-env/README.md

 # open-env
-Open current url in another environment replacing baseUrl with another one
+Chrome Extenstion to open current url in another environment replacing baseUrl with another one